grishkam/QuickFigures/UserGuide/User Guide.md

  -	**Create Second View**.
 Adds another image and another set of panels to the figure using the same data source but with a different crop area
  -	**Remove From figure**.
 Removes the image from the figure.
 This will remove all image panels and channel labels (if the channel label are with those image panels).
  -	**Set Pixel Size**.
 Equivalent the **Set scale...** menu item within ImageJ.
 Allows the user to change the physical distance measurements for the size of a pixel.
 For example, a user can input that 100 pixels of the original source image correspond to 60 micrometers in physical distance.
 Afterwards, scale bars for each image panel are changed to reflect the new values.
- -	**Advanced Channel and Frame Use** changes the image to advanced channel use mode and displays the Advanced Channel Use dialog.
+ -	**Advanced Channel and Frame Use** changes the image to advanced channel use mode and displays the [Advanced Channel Use](#Advanced-Channel-And-Frame-Use-Dialog) dialog.
 Although the options in the normal **Channel Use** dialog will be sufficient for most purposes, advanced channel use allows for more customization of panels.
-Using the buttons in the 'Advanced' channel use dialog, a user can assign a completely arbitrary combination of channels to image panels, add panels, or set an arbitrary stack slice to a panel.
-A user can also re-order panels or channels via drag/drop (using either the panel list on the left or the channel list on the right).
-However if the user later selects the normal channel use options (or related menu options), the image will return to normal channel use mode and actions done in advanced channel use mode will not be preserved.
  -	**Re-Crop** crops only the selected image.
 Although this changes the crop area, an uncropped version of the full size image is still stored.
  -	**Re-Set Pixel Density**, See re-set pixel density from the [figure menu](#Figure-Submenu) section.
 This menu item only targets the clicked image.